A recently regenerated estate situated on the far eastern edge of Orpington

 The original Ramsden estate was constructed in the late 1950s and 1960s, in a mix of terraced housing, bungalows and high- and low-rise blocks.
 A minor final phase added 42 houses in the mid-1990s, bringing the estate’s total number of dwellings to 1,344.

-Ramsden primary school (now Hillside) and secondary schools for girls and boys opened in 1957, 58 and 59 respectively.
+Ramsden primary school (later Hillside, now Harris Primary Academy Orpington) and secondary schools for girls and boys opened in 1957, 58 and 59 respectively.

 Blenheim infant and junior schools (now Blenheim primary) opened in 1967 and two years later Ramsden Church of Unity (now the Unity Church) was jointly established by the Church of England and the Methodist Church.